Proud Canadian Company

 Cost of Living vs Average Salary in Toronto

-The benchmark price of a home in Toronto is currently $981,000 as of September 2025.
-The fact remains that Toronto is one of the most expensive places to buy a home in Canada.
-While there are some first-time homebuyer incentives in Toronto, the city is still one of the costliest markets for Canadians.
+The benchmark price of a home in Toronto is currently around $942,300.
+Toronto remains one of the most expensive places to buy a home in Canada.
+While there are some first-time homebuyer incentives in Toronto, the city remains one of the most expensive markets for Canadians.

-According to Statistics Canada, the average income for Torontonians is only marginally higher at $63,600 compared to Montréal.
-Toronto has lower taxes than Montréal, but rent and property ownership in the city are much more expensive on average.
-Popular industries like tech and banking are booming in Toronto, bringing higher-salaried jobs to the city.
+According to Statistics Canada, the average income for Torontonians is only marginally higher than in Montréal, at $63,600.
+Toronto has lower taxes than Montréal, but rent and property ownership costs are much higher on average.
+Popular industries such as tech and banking are booming in Toronto, creating higher-salaried jobs in the city.

 Below are tables showing the average cost of residential property in Toronto and the current Ontario tax brackets.